deliveroo/deliveroo.engineering/_guidelines/api-design.md

 - Good: `PATCH /bookings/432 { state: "requested", payment_id: 111 }`
 - Bad:  `POST  /bookings/432 { state: "requested", payment_id: 111 }`

+Note that the `PUT` verb, which is fairly ambiguous (can both create or update a resource) should generally not be used.

 ### 1.2.
 Hypermedia / HATEOAS